Loen10/cpp-number-to-engl/README.md

 No string copies or alterations are made other than appending to the english conversion as it parses the number.
-It relies heavily on pointer arithmetic and uses custom parsing methods to account for numbers greater than 2^64 - 1 and for decimals.
+It relies heavily on pointer arithmetic and uses custom parsing methods to account for numbers outside the range of IEEE 754 double-precision floating-point numbers.